- Tilicho Lake (the highest lake in the world) and Thorong La Pass (the longest pass in the world).

 Day 04: Trek start Syange to Dharapani (1,860m/6100 ft)

 We start early after breakfast.
 A rising and falling trail leads to Chamje, after which we cross a suspension bridge and climb through oak forest.
 We will notice a dramatic change in the landscape today as the valley narrows to a very deep gorge, and cascading waterfalls as the one here across the valley are a common sight in the feature for the next few days.
 The trail then emerges into a level valley where ‘Tal’, the next village is situated at the foot of a grand waterfall (1700m).
 Further we walk ahead past some mani stones Just after Tal Village.
-The local custom is to walk on the left hand side of the Mani walls.
-We cross Marshangdi river over suspension bridges couple of times before reaching Dharapani.
-Walking Time: 6-7 hrs.
-OAccommodation: Local lodge.
-Included Meal: B, L, D
+The local custom is to walk on the left-hand side of the Mani walls.
+We cross Marshyangdi river over suspension bridges couple of times before reaching Dharapani.
+Walking Time: 6-7 hours, Accommodation: Local lodge, Included Meal: B, L, D.

 Day 05: Dharapani to Chame (2,710m/8890 ft)